Maine has a long history of people living on the land, and it has become popular as a place for people to live off grid.

-You will need a permit for larger solar energy systems in Maine but the process is generally fairly easy.
-Getting a permit for hydropower or wind power is more difficult.
+You will need a permit for larger solar energy systems in Maine, but the process is generally relatively easy.
+Getting a permit for hydropower or wind power is more complicated.

-Maine is a water-rich state, so getting water for your off-grid property generally isn’t an issue.
+Maine is water-rich, so getting water for your off-grid property isn’t an issue.
 The main legal issues you might encounter are getting permits for projects that upset sensitive lands or water bodies.

-In Maine, all navigable surface water below the low tide mark is owned by the state.
+In Maine, the state owns all navigable surface water below the low tide mark.
 However, the public has the right to use the water.
 If the water is not navigable, then it can be privately owned.

 Diverting Surface Water

-You will also need a permit any time you dig near a water body in Maine.
-Luckily, the state has made it fairly easy to get these permits for small projects thanks to their Permit-by-rule (PBR) system.
-The system clearly explains which systems are allowed.
-You just need to submit an application and, if the application isn’t denied, you are allowed to start work within 14 days.
+You will also need a permit whenever you dig near a water body in Maine.
+Luckily, the state has made getting these permits for small projects fairly easy thanks to their Permit-by-rule (PBR) system.
+The system clearly explains which methods are allowed.
+You just need to submit an application, and if the application isn’t denied, you can start work within 14 days.
 After completion, you must send photos to the Maine DEP.